projectsesame/sesame/design/routing-design.md

 ## Routing Mechanisms

 As noted previously, there are various ways to make routing decisions.
-Contour was originally designed to support prefix path based routing; however, there are many other mechanisms that Contour could support.
+Sesame was originally designed to support prefix path based routing; however, there are many other mechanisms that Sesame could support.
 It's important to note that these routing mechanisms are taking into consideration ***after*** the virtual host routing decision is made:

 - **Header:** Routing on an HTTP header that exists in the request (e.g. custom header, clientIP via header, HTTP method)